 Please consult our E-Resources FAQs for more information.

 The St. Augustine Campus acquires eBooks from several vendors.
 While we do have a few eBook collections for which we pay an annual subscription, the majority of our eBooks are individual titles for which we have perpetual access rights (so we own them, rather than subscribe to them).
-Our main eBook vendors/platforms are EBSCO, ebrary and MyiLibrary, which are, for the most part, similar, but which also have different features.
+Our main eBook vendors/platforms are EBSCO, and Proquest eBook Central which are, for the most part, similar, but which also have different features.

 Please note that not all eBooks are available for downloading or reading offline.
 EBook access is governed by digital rights management (DRM) systems, which are used by vendors/publishers to prevent unauthorized reproduction of their books.
 In addition to this, eBook availability can be restricted by user option models- single, three or multi-user options